ValerioPieroni/valeriopieroni.github.io/_pages/QuantMacro.md

 author_profile: true
 ---

-This is a set of study notes and a collection of codes that solve heterogeneous agent models.
+This is a set of study notes and codes.
 If you happen to find any typos, or if you have questions, please contact me.

 ### Quantitative Macroeconomics
 ---